MicrosoftDocs/windows-dev-docs/hub/android/xamarin-forms.md

 ms.technology: "xamarin-forms"
 ---

-# Get started developing for Android using Xamarin Forms
+# Get started developing for Android using Xamarin.Forms

-This guide will help you to get started using Xamarin Forms on Windows to create a cross-platform app that will work on Android devices.
+This guide will help you to get started using Xamarin.Forms on Windows to create a cross-platform app that will work on Android devices.

-In this article, you will create a simple Android app using Xamarin Forms and Visual Studio 2019.
+In this article, you will create a simple Android app using Xamarin.Forms and Visual Studio 2019.

 ## Requirements

 To use this tutorial, you'll need the following:

-- Windows 10, version XXXX or higher
+- Windows 10
 - [Visual Studio 2019: Community, Professional, or Enterprise](https://visualstudio.microsoft.com/downloads/) (see note)
 - The "Mobile development with .NET" workload for Visual Studio 2019

-> ![NOTE]
+> [!NOTE]
 > This guide will work with Visual Studio 2017 or 2019.
 If you are using Visual Studio 2017, some instructions may be incorrect due to UI differences between the two versions of Visual Studio.

 You will also to have an Android phone or configured emulator in which to run your app.
-See Configuring an Android emulator.
+See [Test on an Android device or emulator](emulator.md).

-## Create a new Xamarin Forms project
+## Create a new Xamarin.Forms project

 Start Visual Studio.
 Click File > New > Project to create a new project.